JuBiotech/diginbio-car-paper/manuscript/main.md

 $$

 ## Modelling results
-The previous three chapters outlined how trajectories of biomass concentration (sec_biomass_model) and product concentration (sec_product_model) were predicted and how these trajectories were fed into the three calibration models (sec_calibrations) relate them to observed data.
+The previous three chapters outlined how trajectories of CDW concentration (sec_biomass_model) and product concentration (sec_product_model) were predicted and how these trajectories were fed into the three calibration models (sec_calibrations) relating them to observed data.
 Because this entire model was implemented as a symbolic computation graph, the PyMC and Aesara frameworks can auto-differentiate the likelihood (eq_likelihood) to obtain gradients needed for efficient MCMC sampling (sec_methods_mcmc).

 After MCMC-sampling of the process model parameters, a variety of diagnostics, predictions and visualizations were prepared from the result.
-Similar to the posterior predictive distribution of the biomass/feed rate relationship (Figure 9), the 2-dimensional gaussian process component of the model was used to predict inter- and extrapolated specific activity in dependence on the experimental design parameters.
+Similar to the posterior predictive distribution of the biomass/feed rate relationship (Figure 9), the 2-dimensional Gaussian process component of the model was used to predict inter- and extrapolated specific biotransformation activity in dependence on the experimental design parameters.
 The visualization of the specific activity relationships posterior distribution (Figure 10) exhibits a peak at low glucose feed rates and high IPTG concentrations.
-Generally, the specific activity is higher for high IPTG concentrations, but at least for high glucose feed rates where more experimental data are available (comp.
-Fig. 1) we observed the IPTG concentration to saturate at $\approx 10^{0.5} \mu M$.
+Generally, the specific activity is higher for high IPTG concentrations, but at least for high glucose feed rates where more experimental data are available (see Fig. 1) we observed the IPTG concentration to saturate at $\approx 10^{0.5} \mu M$.
 This observation is in line with a previous study on mCherry expression where the IPTG saturation concentration was found at $10^1 \mu M$ [@von2021automated].

 ![](figures/plot_3d_pp_dense_s_design.png)